Overview

 Ann M. Valentine, Professor, Department of Chemistry, College of Science and Technology; PhD, Massachusetts Institute of Technology.

-Vincent Voelz, Associate Professor, Department of Chemistry, College of Science and Technology; PhD, University of California San Francisco.
+Vincent Voelz, Professor, Department of Chemistry, College of Science and Technology; PhD, University of California San Francisco.

 Slobodan Vucetic, Professor, Department of Computer and Information Sciences, College of Science and Technology; PhD, Washington State University.